-The Fruit Factory Network (FFN) is a Humber Street Gallery initiative that promotes and supports visual artists based in Hull and East Riding.
-This professional development course aims to export early-career artists to four cities across the UK from 2019 – 2020.
+The Fruit Factory Network (FFN) was a Humber Street Gallery initiative that promoted and supported visual artists based in Hull and East Riding.
+This professional development course aimed to export early-career artists to four cities across the UK from 2019 – 2020.

 The programme has been centered around visits to some of the UK’s visual art hubs, museums, galleries, residency programmes and artist-run spaces to showcase leading examples, as well as connecting artists from Hull with arts professionals working across the country.

-Each off-site activity has been followed by gatherings at the gallery to discuss and review outcomes in “Advice Surgeries” lead by the Humber Street Gallery team and industry experts.
+Each off-site activity was followed by gatherings at the gallery to discuss and review outcomes in “Advice Surgeries” led by the Humber Street Gallery team and industry experts.

-The culmination of the project will be held at the gallery, with the opening of Practice In Place; a group exhibition involving the participants which will have been developed during the programme.
+The culmination of the project is currently being held at the gallery, with Practice In Place; a group exhibition involving the participants which was developed during the programme.

 FFN is delivered by Humber Street Gallery, with partnership support by Hull College, Back To Ours and IVE.